GuyBaele/SpreadGL/README.md

 ### Rabies virus (RABV) in the United States
-1. Process the MCC tree file using the following command.
+1. Process the MCC tree file using the command below.
+This step works in the similar way as the A.27 example.
+Please take notice of the "--location" argument: As there are two annotations (location1 & location2 in this case) to store coordinates, you need to enter them in the order of latitude and longitude with a comma (",") separator in between.
 ```
 spread --tree RABV_US1_gamma_MCC.tree --time 2004-7 --location location1,location2
 ```
-This step works in the similar way as the A.27 example.
-Please take notice of the "--location" argument:
-As there are two annotations (location1 & location2 in this case) to store coordinates, you need to enter them in the order of latitude and longitude with a comma (",") separator in between.

 2. Follow the previous steps to reach different visuals of the spatial layers.
 You can set the time window of animation as incremental for better observation of dispersal in continuous space.